 No. For obvious reasons, it’s impossible to have a car with an age identifier that makes it pass as a newer car.

-What rules should UK number plates system follow?
+What rules should UK number plates follow?

 IMPORTANT: It’s illegal to use another font, space the letters in any other way, alter the digits or strategically use mounting screws to make the plates look like they read something different.